CS3219-AY2324S1/ay2324s1-course-assessment-g28/backend/services/user/README.md

 ## Quick Start

 ## Docker Container Startup

 The instructions here are for running the user service in a docker container.

+1. Ensure port 5432 on your machine is unoccupied (recommended)
-1. Create a file called `.env` and follow `.env.example` to populate the fields.
+2. Create a file called `.env` and follow `.env.example` to populate the fields.
 You may use the default values from .env.example (recommended)
-2. Run `docker compose up --build` to start the user service using the docker-compose in this directory.
+3. Run `docker compose up --build` to start the user service using the docker-compose in this directory.

 ## Local Environment Startup

 The instructions here are for running the user service directly on your system.

 1. Ensure PostgreSQL is running on your local machine, (e.g. on mac `brew services start postgresql`)
 2. If this has not been done before, cd into `scripts` and run `node createDatabase.js` to create the database.
 You can open the file to adjust parameters (e.g. port), but do not alter the DB_NAME.
 3. If this has not been done before, cd into `scripts` and run `node createTables.js` to create the necessary tables.
 You can open the file to adjust parameters as in step 2, but please make sure they are consistent.